LoopZ/V8Power/README.txt

     /N          Do not write a CRLF when done.
     /C code     Write an ASCII character code.
     /R times    Repeat the next write times number of times.
-(1-65535)
+(1-65535) /I			Write text that may waiting from the STDIN device.

     tba         (Still under development, more to be announced)